MUK3Y/CW2024/README.md

                - Change: Added detailed comments and method-level documentation throughout the class.
                - Reason: Enhanced clarity and understanding of the code's functionality for future developers.

+    7.16.
+LevelParent
+        7.16.1.
+Added pause functionality
+                - To provide users with the ability to pause and resume the game, improving user control and enhancing the gameplay experience.
+                - New Variables:
+                  - `isPaused(boolean)`: Tracks whether the game is paused or not.
+                  - `pauseLabel(Label)`: Displays the "Game Paused" text when the game is paused.
+                - New Methods:
+                  - `togglePauseGame()`: Pauses the game if it is running and displays the pause label; resumes the game and hides the pause label if it is paused.
+                  - `initializePauseLabel()`: Initializes the pause label with font, color, layout, and glow effect.

+        7.16.2.
+Background music management
+                - To implement background music that continues looping until the game ends or is paused.
+                - New Method:
+                  - `BGplaySound(String soundFile)`: Plays looping background music from a specified file, and starts the music when the game starts or when unpaused.
+                  - `playSound(String soundFile)`: Plays one-time sound effects when actions like firing a projectile occur.

+          7.16.3.
+Modified scatter shot functionality
+                - To allow the user to fire scatter shots, which is a special ability to fire multiple projectiles at once.
+                - New Method:
+                  - `fireScatterShot()`: Fires multiple scatter shot projectiles from the user plane and updates the projectiles list.
+Stops the firing sound if scatter shot uses are depleted.

+        7.16.4.
+Added better control for projectiles
+                - To ensure projectiles are added, updated, and removed properly from the game.
+                - Modified the `fireProjectile()` method to ensure the projectile is only fired if the game is active and not paused.

+        7.16.5.
+Collision detection improvements
+                - To prevent unnecessary collisions and ensure that only active units are considered during collision checks.
+                - Modified `handleCollisions()` method to check for collision only between active actors and handle their interactions.

+         7.16.6.
+Fixed game-over and win handling
+                - To allow the game to transition properly when the user wins or loses.
+                - New Methods:
+                  - `winGame()`: Stops the game, displays a win image, and halts the game loop.
+                  - `loseGame()`: Stops the game, shows the game over image, and stops the background music while playing the lose sound effect.

+        7.16.7.
+Added functionality for enemy fire
+                - To make the enemies fire projectiles at the player and add them to the game.
+                - New Method:
+                  - `generateEnemyFire()`: Spawns projectiles fired by enemy units and adds them to the game.
+                  - `spawnEnemyProjectile(ActiveActorDestructible projectile)`: Adds enemy projectiles to the game and the projectiles list.

+     7.17.
+BossProjectile
+         7.17.1.
+Refactoring Package Structure
+                 - Change: Moved the class to `com.example.demo.Projectiles` package for consistency with the project structure.
+                 - Reason: To align the class with the appropriate package for better project organization and consistency.
+          7.17.2.
+Collision Bounds Adjustment
+                 - Change: Added `setShrinkFactorHeight(0.4)` and `setShrinkFactorWidth(0.7)`.
+                 - Reason: Reduced the collision bounds of the plane for improved gameplay accuracy, ensuring that hit detection aligns better with the visual model.

+    7.18.
+EnemyProjectile
+         7.18.1.
+Refactoring Package Structure
+                 - Change: Moved the class to `com.example.demo.Projectiles` package for consistency with the project structure.
+                 - Reason: To align the class with the appropriate package for better project organization and consistency.
+        7.18.2.
+Collision Bounds Adjustment
+                - Change: Added `setShrinkFactorHeight(0.15)` and `setShrinkFactorWidth(0.35)`.
+                - Reason: Reduced the collision bounds of the plane for improved gameplay accuracy, ensuring that hit detection aligns better with the visual model.

+    7.18.
+Projectile
+         7.18.1.
+Refactoring Package Structure
+                 - Change: Moved the class to `com.example.demo.Projectiles` package for consistency with the project structure.
+                 - Reason: To align the class with the appropriate package for better project organization and consistency.
+        7.18.2.
+Collision Bounds Adjustment
+                - Change: Added `setShrinkFactorHeight(0.15)` and `setShrinkFactorWidth(0.15)`.
+                - Reason: Reduced the collision bounds of the plane for improved gameplay accuracy, ensuring that hit detection aligns better with the visual model.

+    7.14.
+UserProjectile
+        7.14.1.
+Refactored Package Structure
+               - Change: Moved the class from `com.example.demo` to `com.example.demo.Projectiles`.
+               - Reason: Improved the organization of projectile-related components for better project structure and maintainability.

+         7.14.2.
+Added Angle Property for Scattershot
+               - Change: Introduced a new `angle` property in the class to store the firing angle of the projectile.
+               - Reason: To enable more versatile projectile movement, allowing for angled shots rather than just horizontal movement.

+         7.14.3.
+Updated Constructor with Angle Parameter
+               - Change: Modified the constructor to accept an additional `angle` parameter for setting the firing angle of the projectile.
+               - Reason: Provides flexibility to fire the projectile at different angles, enhancing gameplay mechanics.

+        7.14.4.
+Modified Position Update Logic
+               - Change: Updated the `updatePosition()` method to calculate horizontal and vertical movement using trigonometric functions (cosine for horizontal, sine for vertical) based on the firing angle.
+               - Reason: To allow the projectile to move in both horizontal and vertical directions based on the specified angle, enabling dynamic projectile trajectories.

+        7.14.5.
+Renamed Constant
+               - Change: Changed the constant `HORIZONTAL_VELOCITY` to `SPEED` for clarity.
+               - Reason: To generalize the term and better reflect that the projectile now moves in both horizontal and vertical directions based on its angle, not just horizontally.